andlukass/inception/README.md

-it ill be used as the wordpress files directory install php, install wp-cli so we can config wordpress by terminal. make it listen to port 9000. if it is the first run, download de wordpress files, create the config file, run the installation of wordpress, to configure the initial settings and connect with mariadb. create the extra user, download and install the redis plugin, and then run the php server
+it ill be used as the wordpress files directory install php, install wp-cli so we can config wordpress by terminal. make it listen to port 9000. if it is the first run, download de wordpress files, create the config file, run the installation of wordpress, to configure the initial settings and connect with mariadb, create the extra user, download and install the redis plugin, and then run the php server.

 6* change hosts file to accept connections via <login>.42.fr echo "127.0.0.1 <login>.42.fr" >> /etc/hosts

 BONUS
 1* adminer
 its a admin page that connect with the sql container, its just a dockerfile with php and serving a file, that we can access and login in our database. just download the adminer files and run php on the rigth dir

 2* ftp
 its a way to access the wordpress dir from any computer, we just need a dockerfile with ftp and copy our script that create a new user so we can access it from outside, and add the dir we want it to redirect to the default conf file

 3* monstaftp